What’s the difference between a Xylophone, a Marimba and a Vibraphone (aka. Vibes)?!

 The theory is that it originates from Southeast Asia from around the 14th century.
 From there is spread to Africa and Europe.

 Marimba – originates from Africa, mostly played sitting down, with a single row of wooden keys and with gourds as resonators.
 The instruments have many different names, depending on where you find it in Africa.
 In the photo below, you see me play the timbila – Mozambique’s version of the marimba.

-The marimba was then brought to the US and South America with the slaves.
+The US and South America learned about the marimba from the slaves coming from Africa.
 In Guatemala around the 1900th century was where the chromatic marimba was developed, and this version of a marimba was brought to the US around early 1900’s.

 Vibraphone - The youngest instrument of them all is the Vibraphone.
 Or Vibes as we usually call it!
 It was developed in US around the 1920’s.
 The biggest difference is the keys are made of metal, and you have a pedal that function very much the same way the pedal on a piano does.
 In the resonators there are small discs, that with the help of a motor can rotate, giving the note the vibrating sound.
 However it is very common today to not use the motor when playing.
 I for instance only use the motor in classical music, when a composer is asking for it to be on, and whether is should be with a slow or fast rotation.

 All right, this was the short version of the difference in the instruments.
 But you should now be able to notice what the difference is between a xylophone, a marimba and a vibraphone!